 A Walkley Award-winning illustrator, artist and art historian who has lived in Italy for over 30 years.

 Born in Oxford, Neil grew up in Melbourne and Canberra and has an Honours degree in Fine Arts from the University of Sydney, where he also taught art history in the Power Department of Fine Arts.
-Neil’s profile photo is of his work “Self Portrait with Blue Scarf“, 2011, Oil on Panel 35 x 27 cm.
+Pictured as Neil’s profile photo is his latest self portrait.

 In 1979 Neil began a new career as an illustrator, and caricaturist, winning a Walkley Award in 1980 for his work in newspapers.
 In the following decade he travelled in Europe, fascinated first by France and then Italy, and began to produce original work in the medium of etching.
 In this period he lived in Berlin, had an artist’s residence in Paris, and exhibited in Germany, France, England and Italy.